marcoswastaken/about-me/README.md

 # About Me

-I am a PhD Mathematician from the University of Iowa, with seven years of academic and research experience.
-My research interests include topology, and experimental mathematics.
+I am a PhD Mathematician from the University of Iowa, with more than 14 years of academic and research experience.
+My research interests include contact topology, and experimental mathematics.
 I am proficient in programming, machine learning, and data science.
 I love to explore technical questions and puzzles, and learn about new tools that can be applied to solving these problems.
 I am currently at a transition point in my career, seeking industry opportunities in data science, machine learning, or related fields.

 My academic and professional adventures, so far, have taught me a lot about myself, my strengths, and the kind of work that I find most rewarding.